-The economic crisis affecting Greece over the last few the Prefecture of Corinth, the final recipients including the years has had as a direct result, a dramatic increase in Municipality of Loutraki-Agioi Theodoroi, the Municipality cases of poverty.
-In response to this need, our company has of Corinth and bordering communities, members of poor undertaken to support the most vulnerable social groups, families, associations, and societies providing support both by supplying the neediest with staple goods, and by services, and so on. specific grants of money.
-Actions have focused mainly on
+The economic crisis affecting Greece over the last few years has had as a direct result a dramatic increase in cases of poverty.
+In response to this need, our company has undertaken to support the most vulnerable social groups, both by supplying the neediest with staple goods, and by specific grants of money.